Trillium nivale Riddell

 Family - Liliaceae

-Stems - From a rhizome and thickened roots, to -15cm tall, erect, single from the base, simple, herbaceous, glabrous, reddish, somewhat 5-angled.
+Stems - Erect, to 10 cm, single from the base, simple, herbaceous, glabrous, reddish, somewhat 5-angled.

-Leaves - 3, whorled, petiolate.
-Petioles 3-4mm long, mostly glabrous but minutely translucent papillate on the margins (use a lens to see).
-Blades ovate, to +3cm long, +1.5cm broad, shiny silvery-green below, pale bluish-green above, glabrous above, translucent papillate below, acute to subacute at the apex, entire, with papillae on the margins (use a lens to see papillae), with 5 main veins.
+Leaves - Single whorl of 3, entire, petiolate.
+Petioles 3-4 mm long, mostly glabrous but with minute translucent papillae on the margins (use a lens to see).
+Blades 7-20 cm long, 2 or more times longer than wide, elliptic to ovate, the tips usually broadly pointed, but not acuminate, shiny silvery-green below, pale bluish-green above, not mottled, the upper surface lacking stomates or with only a few near the tip, glabrous above, with papillae on the margins, with 5 main veins.
 Lateral veins reticulate.
 Veins impressed above, expressed below.

-Inflorescence - Single flower terminating the stem.
-Peduncle to +1.5cm long, glabrous, purplish.
+Inflorescence - Solitary terminal flower, erect or ascending above the leaves.
+Peduncle 1-3 cm long, glabrous, purplish.
 Flowers nodding slightly or erect.

 Flowering - March - April.

-Habitat - Mesic upland forests on steep, open, north-facing slopes above streams and rivers - on limestone and chert substrates.
+Habitat - Mesic upland forests on steep, open, north-facing slopes above streams, on limestone and chert substrates.

 Origin - Native to U.S.

 Other info. - This small species is the smallest Trillium in Missouri and the first to bloom each spring.
 The plant is uncommon in the state and can only be found in a handful of counties.
-Its very selective habitat limits its range in Missouri.
+Its very selective habitat limits its range.
+Outside of Missouri it is found in a handful of upper Midwestern states, but is uncommon in most places.
+It is an easy species to identify in the field (if you're lucky enough to find it) because of its small size, habitat, and white flowers.
+Plants are usually found in large numbers in a given area.